 Research has shown that kitchen sponges have more bacteria than toilet seats.

 It's also ineffective to clean them so the best thing is to throw them out before your clean your machine.

 Fortunately, it’s not all doom and gloom.
 Brits may have smaller houses, but this has pushed forward innovation in the world of washing machines.

 Below are some of the improvements that Brits get to enjoy.

-Unlike American “top-loaders” where clothes are loaded from the top, the UK has “front-loaders”.
+Unlike American "top-loader" machines, the UK has “front-loaders”.